The problem with tutorials

 The Laravel application starts automatically, and the application logs are piped to the container logs.
-Since you probably want to see what's going on in the application, the Remote - Containers extension provides a new view in VS Code, where you can see all running containers, as well as connect to stream container logs.
+Since you probably want to see what's going on in the application, the Dev Containers extension provides a new view in VS Code, where you can see all running containers, as well as connect to stream container logs.

 Automate the dev environment setup

 The best possible developer experience is going to include customizations for the editor.
 This includes settings for the editor itself, and any extensions or other support that needs to be added to the out-of-the-box experience.

 For VS Code and Laravel, extensions are suggested in the

 devcontainer.json, but commented out so that they are not installed automatically.
 This allows the user to pick from a set of already identified extensions instead of having to go hunt for the right way to configure their editor.

 ... "extensions": [ // "mikestead.dotenv", // "amiralizadeh9480.laravel-extra-intellisense", // "ryannaddy.laravel-artisan", // "onecentlin.laravel5-snippets", // "onecentlin.laravel-blade" ],

 Read less, do more

 People don't read.
 And that should be OK.
 Laravel's tutorials aren't necessarily shorter than any others, but the important thing is that if you skip to the code and just run the commands, it works.
 Dev containers make that possible.
 Now if only we could figure out how to make a dev container for our own Use a Docker container as a development environment with Visual Studio Code tutorial...